 Need help submitting your writing to literary journals or book publishers/literary agents?
 Click here! →

-Please join Writer’s Relief in welcoming our newest Featured Client, David Hancock.
+Please join Writer’s Relief in welcoming our Featured Client, David Hancock.
 As an author of short prose, David Hancock possesses a unique voice that changes from story to story and immediately establishes an emotional connection with the reader.
 His characters are strikingly vivid, and even the minor personalities in his pieces are complex and memorable.
 Additionally, David tackles a wide array of socially relevant issues in his work.
 We are proud to feature him and his writing.